-Topics: Big Data, data science, Office of Finance, cloud computing, Sales Performance Management, analytics, Financial Performance Management, sales, Price and Revenue Management, Pricing and Promotion Management, Sales Enablement and Execution
+Topics: Big Data, Sales, Customer Experience, Marketing, Office of Finance, Analytics, Data Preparation, Sales Performance Management, Financial Performance Management, Price and Revenue Management, Digital Marketing, Digital Commerce, Pricing and Promotion Management, Sales Enablement and Execution

 Was accounting ever cool?
 Well, yes, in a nerdy sort of way.
 Double-entry bookkeeping, codified in the 15th century by Fra Luca Pacioli, a Franciscan friar and pal of Leonardo Da Vinci, was essential for the expansion of trade and the creation of the modern corporation.
 Bookkeeping and accounting were as important to economic development as two other financial inventions – insurance and fractional reserve banking.
 Double-entry bookkeeping is an elegant system, simple yet powerful.
 It supports the accurate recording of transactions and the economic condition of a business as well as analyses of its performance.
 That’s cool.